Official State of Iowa Website Here is how you know

 It's our job to collect the right amount of tax and provide you the correct refund, if it is due.
 How we do that has become increasingly complex because of tax refund fraud.
 Cyber criminals attempt to file fraudulent tax returns using stolen personal information from Iowa taxpayers.
 The good news is we take your security seriously.
 We have to.
 It's our job.

 Fast tax fact: Bad news for Cyber criminals.
-In 2022, the Department identified $20.7 million in fraudulent or erroneous refund claims.
-This included $6.6 million in claims stopped by our fraud review.
+In 2023, the Department identified $36 million in fraudulent or incorrect refund claims.

 Tax returns are reviewed for accuracy to ensure refunds go to the right taxpayer in the correct amount and stay out of the hands of criminals.
 This includes a combination of automated and manual reviews.
 Here are the key items for our review process: